phocks/phocks.github.io/_posts/2014-12-24-anti-social-behaviour.md

 <blockquote class="twitter-tweet" lang="en"><p>setting up my twitter account</p>&mdash; ıllıllı joshua byrd (@phocks) <a href="https://twitter.com/phocks/status/46733802">May 2, 2007</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 After 7 years that initial spark had certainly dwindled.
+For most of these sites I found that I was only updating them and checking them out of habit or because I felt almost obligated to.
 And so I got the idea late November that I wanted to see what it was like to not be beholden to these websites each day, just for a little while.
+I even went back to using my old Nokia phone.

+It was great!
+The taste of freedom!

 Of course I didn't abstain from the internet completely.
 During the month away I have been looking for a new job, working on my own projects, and tending to other commitments.
-I also found that the fine line that distinguishes social media from the rest of the internet is often vaguely defined.
+I also found that the fine line that distinguishes social media from the rest of the internet is often vaguely defined and that's what largely drew my excess attention.
 In a way, email is the largest social media platform in the world.

 And now as the month wears thin and the time to return calls me back to the great social stream, I can appreciate the time spent apart.
 I did get quite a few things done that I wanted to get done without that additional undue distraction.
 But I also learnt that the art of procrastination in an ancient one and easily found even in the absence of a few major social media platforms.